-Fintech statistics point out the fact that these firms are some of the fastest-growing companies in the world.
+Fintech statistics point out that these firms are some of the fastest-growing ones in the world.
 In fact, they’re growing so quickly that old banking institutions feel pushed to invest in the technology themselves.

-So, to better illustrate the true scale of the rising fintech industry, we researched the most incredible statistics and compiled them for you in the list below.
+So, to better illustrate the accurate scale of the rising fintech industry, we researched the most incredible data and compiled them for you in the list below.

-For years now, global finance leaders have regarded fintech as a great disruptor.
+Global finance leaders have regarded fintech as an excellent disruptor for years.
 Time has proved their predictions right, as the last decade has seen more progress in finance technology than the past hundred years.

-Let’s take a look at the numbers behind this trending phenomena:
+Let’s take a look at the numbers behind this trending phenomenon:

 1. 76% of traditional banks fear new fintech platforms.

 While the public appreciates the perks fintech brings, traditional banks feel a little wary of this financial challenger.
-Few of them can offer the same convenient services that fintech platforms do.
+That’s because only a few of them can offer the same convenient services that fintech platforms do.
 In that sense, their fear of losing customers is justified.

-We see this anxiety reflected in the stats: more than three/quarters of banks fear fintech growth will cost them customers.
-Moreover, around half of them have expressed “high levels of fear” of fintechs like Apple Pay, Stripe, and PayPal.
+We see this anxiety reflected in the stats: more than three/quarters of banks fear the financial industry growth rate will cost them customers.
+Moreover, around half of them have expressed “high levels of fear” of fintech companies like Apple Pay, Stripe, and PayPal.

 2. 50% of fintech execs claim they haven’t found the right collaborative partner.